What is Healthy Breathing or Buteyko Breathing?

 Breathing becomes difficult when a person sleeps on his or her back and the soft tissue at the back of the throat drops down and closes the airway.
 It causes the heart to beat harder and faster and this process can repeat several times during the night, even over a hundred times, and if not treated can cause hypertension.

-Changing your sleeping position is effective.
-Try sleeping on your left side in the foetal position which has been proven to be the best.
-Prop up, using more pillows as lying flat only causes you to hyperventilate.
 To prevent mouth breathing, try using a light tape on your mouth until you adapt.
 It doesn’t sound too good but there is really nothing to it, and the tape comes of easily.
 It’s worth it for a good night’s sleep and the thought that your health will improve.
 Only go to bed when you are really tired.

 Butyko Breathing – Hypertension Breathing